Meet Sarah — 42, Detroit. Exhausted for a year. Three doctors, no answers. Watch how Aven finds what they missed.

 Nothing has been added to your health profile yet — review and confirm first.

-And — Sarah, look at the panel on the right.
 The hypothesis I had on you in 60 seconds, before any labs, just got confirmed and sharpened by your Function Health data.

 Heavy Metal Exposure: 64% → 92%